montolentino/nzxt-kraken-display/README.md

 ## Features
 ![enter image description here](./public/public-features.jpg)

-- Display your current playing track on Spotify
+- Use your NZXT Kraken Display to show your current playing track on Spotify
 - Spotify playlist carousel on idle

 ## Installation and Setup